-Gyo features numerous dangerous aquatic creatures trying to prey on the human populace, but one of the most notable and driven examples is the land-mobile great white shark which attacks the protagonists, which goes to quite extraordinary lengths in it's attempt to devour the heroes.
+- Gyo features numerous dangerous aquatic creatures trying to prey on the human populace, but one of the most notable and driven examples is the land-mobile great white shark which attacks the protagonists, which goes to quite extraordinary lengths in its attempt to devour the heroes.
 Though the circumstances aren't entirely clear, this example may be justified, as the fish in question have been cybernetically (and, it is strongly implied, supernaturally) augmented for the specific purpose of killing and inflicting terror on humans; many are already dead or dying and seem more driven on by the machines attached to them rather than any natural urge to feed.

-Justified/Invoked with the Abyss Eaters, from Claymore, as they are conditioned to crave the flesh of one particular target.
-Said target is much, much stronger than them, but their persistence wears him down untill he dies a Death of a Thousand Cuts after months in a constant state of battle.
+- Justified/Invoked with the Abyss Eaters, from Claymore, as they are conditioned to crave the flesh of one particular target.
+Said target is much, much stronger than them, but their persistence wears him down until he dies a Death of a Thousand Cuts after months in a constant state of battle.

-In one issue of Xenozoic Tales, Jack has been stranded in the wilderness without weapons and has the misfortune to attract the attention of an cutter (Allosaurus) that keeps coming after him, over and over again.
+- In one issue of Xenozoic Tales, Jack has been stranded in the wilderness without weapons and has the misfortune to attract the attention of a cutter (Allosaurus) that keeps coming after him, over and over again.
 Justified in this case because the cutter has an injured jaw and isn't capable of hunting its normal prey.
 Jack is the first animal it has encountered in some time that combines being large enough to hunt with being defenseless.
 Just his luck!

-In Pocket God, a shark with a laser beam on its back is a regular adversary for the pygmies.
+- In Pocket God, a shark with a laser beam on its back is a regular adversary for the pygmies.
 Its persistence is lampshaded in one issue.